ELT Glossary

 false friend – a word which looks similar in L1 but has a different meaning, e.g. sensible in Spanish means sensitive

-FCE – First Certificate in English – a Cambridge exam aimed at Level B2 of the CEF
+FCE – First Certificate in English – a Cambridge exam aimed at Level B2 of the CEFR

 Flyers – The third of three Cambridge Young Learner Exams (with Starters and Movers)